Graduate Students

 Process for Requesting the Transfer of Graduate Credit to be Posted on a Degree Audit

 Courses may be taken prior to matriculation at SUNY Cortland or they may be taken concurrently.
-Click to access/print the Permission/Request to Transfer Graduate Credit form.

-Coursework taken prior to beginning program at SUNY Cortland
+Graduate Coursework taken prior to beginning program at SUNY Cortland

-Coursework taken after beginning program at SUNY Cortland
+Graduate Coursework taken after beginning program at SUNY Cortland

 1. If the class is taken after student has begun program at SUNY Cortland, he/she is encouraged to seek approval PRIOR to registering for coursework elsewhere.

-5. Advisement and Transition will keep form on file awaiting official transcript(s).
+5. Advisement and Transition will keep the form on file awaiting official transcript(s).
 Advisement and Transition will email students notifying them of approval.
 When transcript arrives, credit(s) will be posted.

 6. When coursework taken elsewhere is completed, student is responsible for sending official transcript to Advisement and Transition.

-7. When transcript of coursework taken elsewhere arrives in Advisement, it will be matched up with approved permission form and credit(s) will be posted.
+7. When transcript of coursework taken elsewhere arrives in Advisement, it will be matched up with approved form and credit(s) will be posted.

 Completion of Undergraduate Coursework by Graduate Students